misol1/cmdgfx/README.md

 Same as for cmdgfx_gdi, exept:

 Output:
 -  c:x,y,w,h,format,i  Capture buffer to file, as capture-i.bxy (i starts at 0 and increases).
 0-6 params.
-Format=0 for txt, 1 for bxy(default), 2 for bmp.
+Format=0 for txt, 1 for bxy(default), 2 for bmp, 3 for gxy(legacy).
 Last param can force i